 - 7.4 Wholesale costs make up the most significant proportion of a customer's bill, accounting for approximately 37% of a dual fuel bill.
-As a result, wholesale costs account for the most significant proportion of our estimation of the efficient benchmark and overall cap level.
-Therefore, any change in the price of wholesale energy, the cost of purchasing wholesale energy, or the market dynamics within the wholesale market could have a significant impact on the retail energy market. - 7.5 We have considered how the default tariff cap will impact the wholesale market through the following channels: - impact on supplier hedging strategies and wholesale market liquidity - impact on the cost of purchasing wholesale energy - impact on price volatility. - 7.6 We consider each impact separately in the following paragraphs.
-Unlike other impacts, we have not considered the potential impact of different cap levels on the wholesale energy market.
-The potential impact is dependent on how the cap is designed and how wholesale costs have been accounted for within the cap rather than the level the cap is set at.
+Lea a result, wholesale costs account for the most significant proportion of our estimation of the efficient benchmark and overall cap level.
+Therefore, any change in the price of wholesale energy, the cost of purchasing wholesale energy, or the market dynamics within the wholesale market could have a significant impact on the retail energy market. - 7.5 We have considered how the default tariff cap could impact the wholesale market through the following channels: - impact on supplier hedging strategies and wholesale market liquidity

-132 Ofgem, Understand your gas and electricity bills.
+152 Ofgem: Understand your gas and electricity bills.